slavkoss/fwphp/readme.md

 # 3\.
 PHP 7 or 8, Bootstrap 5 : DB tbls rows PDO CRUD
 [Top](#top)......[Dirs](#directories).....[UML](#uml).....[DM](#dm).....[IDE](#ide).....**CRUD**.....[SW fw](#swfw)

-May be jQuery, PHP, Bootstrap AJAX DB table rows CRUD is simplest, fastest best CRUD but I prefer no jQuery AJAX .
+May be jQuery, PHP, Bootstrap AJAX DB table rows CRUD is simplest, fastest best CRUD but I prefer no jQuery, no AJAX .
 Only Javascript I need is dialog yes or no.